-Even at the cleanest of desks, a laptop screen can attract dirt and dust particles that you'll notice as you work or watch movies and TV.
-Enjoy your high-resolution laptop screen to the fullest by cleaning it periodically.
-While the LCD and LED screens on laptop computers are made of layers of delicate plastics, coatings and other materials, it's actually relatively easy to keep them clean without scratching or damaging the screen's surface as long as you take a few precautions.
+Even at the tidiest of desks, a laptop screen attracts dirt and dust particles that are sure to fog up your screen.
+Enjoy your high-resolution laptop to the fullest by cleaning it every once in a while.
+While the LCD and LED screens on laptop computers are made of layers of delicate plastics and coatings, it's actually pretty easy to keep them clean without damaging the surface.

 What you'll need: